 There are many reasons for individuals to meet and many different types of meetings.
 When you are setting up a Zoom meeting, your meeting purpose and your participant list both have an impact on your security needs.
 In the following section, you will find a list of the most important Zoom settings to consider when setting up and hosting meetings and recommendations for when to turn them on and off.

-Important Zoom settings
+Important Zoom meeting settings

 The resources below are available from the vendor: